-If you are coming to study on a course for six months or less or are planning to visit other countries you will need to take out medical insurance in your own country before travelling to the UK.
+If you are coming to study on a course for six months or less or are planning to visit other countries you will need to take out medical and travel insurance in your own country before travelling to the UK.
 We will assist you to register with a doctor once you have enrolled on the course.
 Please refer to the Health Insurance and the NHS page for more information.

 Is there any financial help available to overseas students?

 Unfortunately the College does not have any scholarships or bursaries available to overseas students for our courses.
 However, our partner, De Montfort University, offers financial bursaries to Leicester College students who complete one of our programmes and then progress onto a De Montfort University degree programme.
 These bursaries are offered to all students on a first come basis.
 Please refer to the DMU Bursaries page for more information.

 The deposit is only refundable if you have failed to get a student visa.
 You will need to send us the original visa refusal letter issued by the British Embassy/High Commission or the UK Visas and Immigration/Home Office before we can refund your money.
 We will keep £250 to cover the administration costs and refund the remainder.
 The deposit may not be refunded if your visa refusal was due to fraud in the application process or if inaccurate or incomplete information was provided with your visa application.

 Once you have enrolled and commenced your course with Leicester College, no fees refunds are available.